JacekStyrylski/jacekstyrylski.github.io/_posts/2017-04-02-Vera-Crypt-OSMC.md

 ---
 ![ss]({{site.url}}/img/posts/2017-04/veracrypt.jpg)

-If you'd like to use it with gui, there are some good tutorials on how to use it with GUI, for example this one:
+If you'd like to use VeraCrypt with GUI, there are some good tutorials on how to do that, for example this one:

 [http://www.linuxandubuntu.com/home/encrypt-data-in-linux-with-veracrypt-an-alternative-to-truecrypt](http://www.linuxandubuntu.com/home/encrypt-data-in-linux-with-veracrypt-an-alternative-to-truecrypt)